uncomplicate/neanderthal/articles/getting_started.md

 You need at least Java 8.

+If you are running on Java 9 or higher, you need to enable the `java.base` module.
+Add this to your JVM options (:jvm-opts in leiningen): `"--add-opens=java.base/jdk.internal.ref=ALL-UNNAMED"`.

 Neanderthal's data structures are written in Clojure, so many functions work even without native engines.
 However, you probably need Neanderthal because of its fast BLAS native or GPU engines.
 Here is how to make sure they are available.

 ### The native library used by Neanderthal's native engine

 * Works on Linux, OS X, and Windows!

 Neanderthal **uses the native Intel MKL library and expects that you make it available on your system, typically as shared xyz.so, xyz.dll, or xyz.dylib files**.
 Intel MKL is highly optimized for various architectures; its installation comes with many optimized binaries for all supported architectures, that are then selected during runtime according to the hardware at hand.
-Neanderthal has been built and tested with **Intel MKL 2018**; please make sure that you use a compatible MKL version.

 **You do not need to compile or tune anything yourself.**